 - Combine different varieties of fruits and vegetables to make your child’s breakfast more colorful and interesting.

-- Choose whole grain or multi-grain bread.
+- When considering bread for breakfast, choose whole grain or multi-grain bread.

 - Include non-starchy vegetables like carrots, broccoli, mushrooms and tomatoes as they contain more nutrients than the starchy vegetables like potatoes